jacksontj/promxy/README.md

 There are plans to [reduce scatter-gather queries](https://github.com/jacksontj/promxy/issues/2) but in practice the current "scatter-gather always" implementation hasn't been a bottleneck.

+### How do I use alerting/recording rules in promxy?
+Promxy is simply an aggregating proxy in front of your prometheus infrastructure.
+As such, you can use promxy to create alerting/recording rules which will execute across your entire prometheus infrastructure.
+For example, if you wanted to know that the global error rate was <10% this would be impossible on the individual prometheus hosts (without federation, or re-scraping) but trivial in promxy.

+**Note**: recording rules in regular prometheus write to their local tsdb.
+Promxy has no local tsdb, so if you wish to use recording rules (or see the metrics from alerting rules) a [remote_write](https://github.com/jacksontj/promxy/blob/master/cmd/promxy/config.yaml#L22) endpoint must be defined in the promxy config (which is where it will send those metrics).

 ## Questions/Bugs/etc.
 Feedback is **greatly** appreciated.
 If you find a bug, have a feature request, or just have a general question feel free to open up an issue!